aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

 Since pollution results from almost everything we do in modern society, we probably should ask: How toxic are we in our extremely toxic environments?
-Rather than selectively address compounds in plastics first, I will introduce discon- certing data that most people do not want to face or admit about overall disease-producing pollution at its beginning.
+Rather than selectively address compounds in plastics first, I will introduce disconcerting data that most people do not want to face or admit about overall disease-producing pollution at its beginning.
 I discussed in my books that even the basic act of cooking produces many chemical changes that cause environmental and body toxicity.
 Those chemical